daveight/ankicode/README.md

 ## About
-This repo contains all the code for the computer version of AnkiCode.
+This repo contains all the code for the computer version of AnkiCode.<br>
 Official website: [https://ankicode.app](https://ankicode.app)

 ### Features